 Prep and roast the vegetables

 - Cut the zucchini crosswise into ¼-inch-thick slices.

-- Scrub or peel the potatoes; cut the potatoes crosswise into ¼-inch-thick slices.
+- Scrub the potatoes; cut the potatoes crosswise into ¼-inch-thick slices.

 - Cut away the core from the tomato; cut the tomato crosswise into ¼-inch-thick slices.